BoQsc/ubuntu-custom-setup/drivers/inProgress.md

 The number at the beginning simply means Priority.
 10-xxxxxxxx.conf meaning will be applied first.
-99-xxxxxxxx.conf meaning will be applied later on and override every property setup by 10-xxxxxxxx.conf or 25-xxxxxxxx.conf, 38-xxxxxxxx.conf and so on...
+99-xxxxxxxx.conf meaning will be applied later on and override every conflicting property setup by 10-xxxxxxxx.conf or 25-xxxxxxxx.conf, 38-xxxxxxxx.conf and so on...